3 month only discounted fee 0.9% inc VAT

 Wooden staircase to first floor landing, with uPVC window to front, taking full advantage of the panoramic views.

-Carpet flooring, uPVC double glazed window to front with amazing countryside views.
-Radiator, heated towel rail, 1 pendant light fitting currently wired for a ceiling light and fan, 2 wall lights over bedhead, sloping ceiling.
+Carpet flooring, large uPVC double glazed window to front with amazing countryside views.
+Radiator, heated towel rail, 1 pendant light fitting incorporating a a 5 blade fan, 2 wall lights over bedhead, sloping vaulted ceiling.

 Carpet flooring, uPVC double glazed window to front taking in the fabulous views, original beams and feature stone wall, inset recess with shelf, part wood panelled wall, original pine latch door out to second landing.